Music videos

 This page features a selection of music videos I’ve conceived, directed, and produced as a recording artist.

-I’ve been drawn to music videos since the early days of MTV; in fact, we were one of the first households on the block to have it.
+I’ve been drawn to music videos since the early days of MTV; in fact, we were one of the first households in the country to have it.
 These projects give me space to explore and experiment: from AI-generated footage to practical DIY setups, editing, and photography.
 I love the challenge of capturing the tone of a song and bringing it to life using whatever’s around me—often unrehearsed, always grounded in real places, people, and emotions.

-While separate from my client portfolio, these videos reflect the same creative instincts I bring to brand work: storytelling, tone, and execution — often on a shoestring budget and tight timeline.
+While separate from my client portfolio, these videos reflect the same creative instincts I bring to brand work: storytelling, tone, and execution—often on a shoestring budget and tight timeline.
 Each one is a full-stack creative effort, concepted, shot, edited, and promoted independently.

 "Shungite"